DS3Lab/cognival-cli/README.md

 Nora Hollenstein, Antonio de la Torre, Ce Zhang & Nicolas Langer.
 "CogniVal: A Framework for Cognitive Word Embedding Evaluation". _CoNLL_
 (2019).

+For practical purposes, this tool should be used.
+For reference, the original code base can be found in the [paper_code] (https://github.com/DS3Lab/cognival/tree/paper_code) branch of this repository (no longer maintained).

 ## Requirements
 - Python 3.7.4 or newer
 - For PDF generation of reports: wkhtmltopdf version 0.12.5 or newer (available from https://wkhtmltopdf.org/.
 Note: At the time of writing this README, the version available from Ubuntu repositories is outdated.)